What Is Microblogging & Why Should You Do It?

 Facebook offers a great opportunity for microbloggers since the platform allows lengthier posts (up to 63,206 characters).
 This means you can provide a lot of information in a single post.
 Plus, it’s nice that you can microblog to a Facebook Group.

-Facebook Stories can also be utilized as a microblog since you can create groupings of related content with captions into a social media Story.
-These posts will be viewed like a slideshow, and you can even add in special effects.
+Facebook Stories can also be utilized as a microblog since you can share multiple graphics in a sequence to share with your current followers.
+These posts will be viewed like a slideshow, and you can even add special effects such as music.

 LinkedIn